harbanery/harbanery/README.md

 <!-- About Section -->

-- 🌱 I’m currently learning Laravel.
+- 🌱 I’m currently learning Laravel and Django.
 - 😄 Pronouns: He/Him

 <!-- - 🔭 I’m currently working on ... -->